jstg004/blockchain_research/sidechains.md

   - any disruption should be localized to the sidechain on which it occurs
   - sidechains should be fully independent
     - users provide any necessary data from other chains
-  - validators of a sidechainshould only be required to track another chain if that is an explicit consensus rule of the sidechain it self
+  - validators of a sidechain should only be required to track another chain if that is an explicit consensus rule of the sidechain it self
 - users should not be required to track sidechains they are not actively using